How to succeed in the Kubestronaut exam

 false

-KCNA (Kubernetes and Cloud Native Associate) Guide
+KCNA (Kubernetes and Cloud Native Associate) Strategy Guide

-KCNA is a qualification for beginners.
+KCNA is a certification for beginners.

 KCSA (Kubernetes and Cloud Security Associate) Strategy